maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

  * Publish every message to every agent except one self (MITM)
  * Send message only to a specific agent (MITM)
- * Send message to the next client who will receives a message according to the trace.
+ * Send message to the next client who will receive a message according to the trace.
 In the example above this could mean that $a_1$ sends only to $a_2$.
  * Send to the next two agents who will receive a message.

 <!--